sallake/sallake.github.io/README.md

 - 👩🏻‍💻 I'm a penultimate student pursuing a combined degree in Commerce & Laws at USYD
 - 🎓 I have recently graduated from my Bachelors in Commerce (Business Information Systems) and am continuing my legal studies
-- 🚀 I'm interested in commercial law, technology law, project management, and entrepreneurship
+- 🚀 I'm interested in commercial law, technology law, product management, and entrepreneurship 💡

 ## Awards